bclinnin/PerkyPugsChatBot/README.md

 - **`!enter <character>-<realm>`** - Enter the raffle with your character
   - Example: `!enter Thrall-Stormrage`
-  - Character must be max level
+  - Character must be level 80 (max level)
-  - Character must meet current raid requirements
+  - Character must not have killed the current season's boss on Heroic
+  - Character must not already have the AOTC mount (Royal Voidwing)
-  - No MOP Remix characters allowed
+  - No remix characters allowed (MOP Remix, Legion Remix, etc.)
+  - Each Twitch account can only enter once per raffle

 ## How the Raffle Works